Analyzing Human-Human Interactions: A Survey: Discussion

 \section{Discussion}

 The past decades have seen impressive progress in the automated understanding of human behavior in videos.
-With the introduction of learned feature approaches such as CNNS, we can now analyze videos recorded in unconstrained settings.
+With the introduction of learned feature approaches such as CNNs, we can now analyze videos recorded in unconstrained settings.
 Consequently, there is a focus on more realistic video material.
-While initial steps were made based on specially recorded benchmarks datasets, we can analyze sustained, natural human interactions in a social context.
+The result of initial works on specially recorded benchmarks datasets have largely saturated.
+In the meantime, we have begun to address sustained, natural human interactions in a social context.
 This opens up a host of applications, from more intelligent video indexing to smart surveillance.

 In Section~\ref{Section1.2}, we discussed a number of challenges.
 The introduction of learned feature representations has alleviated some of the issues when dealing with variations in recording setting, person appearance and, to a lesser extent, viewpoint.
-The decoupling of the visual and temporal aspects of human interactions, for example using LSTMS \citep{alahi2016social}, has allowed researchers to focus more on the dynamics of interactions.
-Still, the promise of understanding social interactions directly from video has not been met.
+The decoupling of the visual and temporal aspects of human interactions, for example using LSTMs \citep{alahi2016social}, has allowed researchers to focus more on the dynamics of interactions.
+Still, the promise of understanding social interactions directly from video is far from being met.
 Below, we discuss limitations of the state-of-the-art and highlight current trends and future directions.